-As a result, only the pure discounting channel generates perfect pass-through from interest rates to equity yields, and from bond prices to duration-matched stock prices (as discussed below).
+The key implication of this result is that only the pure discounting channel generates perfect pass-through from interest rates to equity yields, and from bond prices to durationmatched stock prices (as discussed below).
 The range of past work assuming that the decline in interest rates has passed through to equity valuations - as discussed in Section 1 - has therefore implicitly assumed that the decline in r_t^ has arisen due to such pure discounting shocks.
 Changes in ρ_t^ can be thought of as capturing, for example, demographic changes, or something akin to a savings glut.
-We discuss such interpretations further after presenting our empirical results.
+We discuss such interpretations further in subsequent sections.